neondatabase/website/content/docs/import/import-from-supabase.md

 ### Create the Neon database

-Each Neon project comes with a default database named `neondb`.
-However, to maintain consistency with your Supabase setup, you might want to create a new database with the same name.
+To maintain consistency with your Supabase setup, you can create a new database in Neon with the same database name you used in Supabase.

-1. Connect to your Neon project using the [Neon SQL Editor](/docs/get-started-with-neon/query-with-neon-sql-editor) or a Postgres client like `psql`.
+1. Connect to your Neon project using the [Neon SQL Editor](/docs/get-started-with-neon/query-with-neon-sql-editor) or a Postgres client like [psql](/docs/connect/query-with-psql-editor).

 2. Create a new database.
 For example, if your Supabase database was named `lego`, run: